100 Pretty Tramp Stamp Tattoos: Lower Back Ink for Women

 • Flowers and Animals:

-• Roses or peonies stand for love and beauty.
+• Roses and peonies are often used to symbolize love and beauty.

 • Butterflies or birds mean freedom and change.